The difference between studying Film and Television

 Television graduates have gone on to work on both Hollywood feature films, such as No Time to Die (2021), and high end TV dramas including House of the Dragon.
 Similarly, Film graduates have carved out careers in filmmaking and television production, working on titles such as His Dark Materials and Sex Education.

-We have incredible lecturers and technicians within the School of Film & Television.
+Both courses are taught by incredible lecturers and technicians within the School of Film & Television.
 The majority of staff have direct industry experience and continue to work in the field to maintain connections and industry practice which they incorporate into their teaching.

 Students learn in our professional television and film facilities, which include production studios, editing suites, a dubbing theatre with 5.1 surround sound, animation studios, green screen volumes, and a 129-seat cinema.
 By mirroring industry practices, our students gain a thorough understanding of how a professional crew operates through the development, production, post-production and positioning of their work.
 And we go beyond this and even look to improve on industry practice, particularly where it comes to inclusivity and representation.
-Upon graduation, Television and Film students can walk on set with a clear understanding of the etiquette, the key roles and the process of making.
+Upon graduation, Television & Film Production and Film students can walk on set with a clear understanding of the etiquette, the key roles and the process of making.

 Across the School, Television and Film students also benefit from a range of guest speakers who deliver talks and masterclasses across different specialisms.
-Through Falmouth’s Sound/Image Cinema Lab, students have worked on short films and feature length titles including the BAFTA-Award winning feature BAIT (2019), Long Way Back (2022) and Enys Men (2022), giving them direct set experience, industry credits and an incredible start in the industry.
+Through Falmouth’s Sound/Image Cinema Lab, students have previously worked on short films and feature length titles including the BAFTA-award winning feature BAIT (2019), Long Way Back (2022) and Enys Men (2022), giving them direct set experience, industry credits and an incredible start in the industry.

 Explore our Television, Film & Animation courses

-Television BA(Hons)
+Television & Film Production BA(Hons)

 Discover how to create everything from high-end dramas with full scale crews through to fast moving ...